syncfusion-content/wpf-docs/wpf/TabControl/Closable-tabs.md

 ### Restrict closing the tab item using property

 You can restrict the closing functionality of specific tab item using the [TabItemExt.CanClose](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CanClose.html) property.
 When the `TabItemExt.CanClose` property is set to `false`, the corresponding tab item will be non-closable.
-The default value of `CanClose` property is `true`.
+The default value of `TabItemExt.CanClose` property is `true`.

 {% tabs %}
 {% highlight XAML %}